biomurph/HeartBone/README.md

 ![image](images/HB-Open.png)

 Plug your Heart Bone into the USB cable.
-If you see a red LED light up, you know the battery is being charged.
-**Make Sure The Heart Bone Is Awake** by pressing the wake button Then, launch the program by pressing the play button in Processing
+If you see a red LED light up, you know the battery is being charged. **Make Sure The Heart Bone Is Awake** by pressing the wake button.
+Then, launch the program by pressing the play button in Processing

 ![playbutton](images/PlayButton.png)